rburkhal/pi2-openCV/README.md

 Set Project Name, use Quotes if there are spaces.

 Set Project Variable to the name you will use.

 	project="%%Your Projects Name %%"

 #Step 1:
-Ensure the script has execute permissions, if not;
+Ensure the script has execute permissions, if not

 	chmod +x pi2-openCV

 #Step 2: Execute script.

 	./pi2-openCV